ceejbot/rust-emitter/README.md

 `emitter.connect(uri: &str)`

 You must call this before your metrics go anywhere.
 Takes a URI of the form `tcp://hostname:portnum`.
-Everything is treated as TCP at the moment, so udp numbat collectors are useless with this for the moment.
+Everything is treated as TCP at the moment, so udp numbat collectors are useless with this.

 `emitter.emit(mut BTreeMap<&str, serde_json::Value>)`